Facilitating Individualized Treatment for Every Client

 At The Edge Treatment Center, located in Santa Ana, California, we understand the importance of individualized treatment and seek to provide a five-star experience to every client we serve.
 We offer multiple levels of care, from residential inpatient to partial hospitalization and intensive outpatient.
 Our amazing staff uses evidence-based treatment modalities to help you grow, change, and find success in your life.
 We provide services to treat both substance use disorders and those struggling with a mental health diagnosis in a caring and compassionate environment.

-Call The Edge Treatment Center today at (800) 778-1772 to learn more and start your journey on the path to recovery.
+Call us today to learn more and start your journey on the path to recovery.

 Drug and Alcohol